Two different worlds, one decision

 Picture a company at $50M in revenue, growing 30% annually, running finance in one system, inventory in another, and CRM in a third.
 Integration nightmares.
 Month-end close takes forever.
 Nobody trusts the numbers because data doesn't match between systems.

 This company needs NetSuite.
-Fast implementation (8-16 weeks, not 18 months).
+Faster implementation (months, not years).
 Unified data model (one source of truth).
 Modern interface (users actually adopt it).
 Predictable pricing (CFO can budget for it).
 Room to grow (add modules and subsidiaries as needed).

 Most of the companies we work with fit this profile.
 They don't need SAP's industrial-grade manufacturing complexity.
 They don't operate in heavily regulated sectors with specific compliance requirements.
 They need a platform that works, that their team can actually use, that doesn't require a dedicated IT staff to maintain.